Other Important Links

 These versions include Word, Excel, Access, and PowerPoint.

-Office for Mac does not include Access and lacks other features required for CS101 assignments.
+Microsoft 365 for Mac does not include Access and lacks other features required for CS101 assignments.
+Students can use Windows Virtual Desktop to run Microsoft 365 for Windows from any Internet-connected computer including Macs.

 Published by West Virginia University